ThinkDataEd/student/docs/unit1/lesson9.md

 3. <strong style="color: red;">If someone asked you about a typical student at your school, how would you describe them?</strong>

-4. <strong style="color: red;">Write down synonyms for the word “typical” in your IDS Journal.</strong>
+4. <strong style="color: red;">What are some synonyms for the word “typical”?</strong>

 5. Below is a bubble map with synonyms that the Stick Figures brainstormed for "typical".

-    <strong style="color: red;">Using these synonyms and the ones you brainstormed in #4 above, indicate which terms apply best to categorical variables and which terms apply best to numerical variables.</strong>
+    Using these synonyms and the ones you brainstormed in #4 above, write in your IDS Journal which terms apply best to categorical variables and which terms apply best to numerical variables.